DipadityaDas/PowerShell-Setup/README.md

 1. Open the Windows Terminal app and then go to settings.
 2. Click on `Open JSON File`.
 3. Download the [settings.json](https://raw.githubusercontent.com/DipadityaDas/WindowsSettings/main/settings.json).

+## Step 4: Install oh-my-posh

+1. Install oh-my-posh for all users.